 Instructions for Students Requesting Attendance/Deadline Modifications

-Update on Virtual Instruction and SLDS Accommodation Procedures
+Virtual Instruction and SLDS Accommodation Procedures

 Please note that the implementation of some accommodations will vary while virtual instruction is in place at Ohio State.
 We encourage you to review the SLDS and Virtual Instruction FAQ for a high-level overview of procedure updates.
 Please communicate with your instructors to discuss the applicability or modification of accommodations for online instruction.
 SLDS is available to both students and instructors to consult.